Aircloak/aircloak/air/docs/content/ops/ahead-of-time-configuration.md

 }
 ```

-Upon starting up Insights Air will configure the accounts for Alice and Bob and pre-create data source
+Upon starting up, Insights Air will configure the accounts for Alice and Bob and pre-create data source
 scaffolds for the two data sources.
-Alice' account will have access to query both data sources,
+Alice's account will have access to query both data sources,
 whereas Bob's account will only have access rights to the `BobCorpData` data source.